alt-react/Active-Directory-Home-Lab/README.md

 ## Objectives

+To document the entire process of setting up a home lab to be used to gain experience while doing hands-on cyber security portfolio projects.

 1) Set up a Home Lab in VirtualBox consisting of 4 VirtualBox virtual machines:

      * 1 Windows 10 machine